Clarissa's Campaign

 Screening Days in Cambridge

 Our screening days in Cambridge are run by CRY and hosted at the University of Cambridge Sports Centre.
-We have been able to fund 8 days in the hope to increase this to a more sustainable and accessible offering.
-By the end of this year we would have screened over 1000 people!
+By the end of 2026 we will have screened over 1500 people!
 For each screening day we have 100 slots, given the demand these can book out fast.

 Make sure to sign up to our expression of interest form for future screenings both to be notified when bookings open and so we can show how large demand for these are and how crucial it is to extend this offering!